MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceCase.md

 ```

 ## DESCRIPTION
 To use this cmdlet in Security & Compliance Center PowerShell, you need to be assigned permissions.
-For more information, see [Permissions in the Microsoft 365 compliance center](https://docs.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).
+For more information, see [Permissions in the Microsoft Purview portal](https://docs.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).

 ## EXAMPLES